Edge vs. Cloud: Choosing the Right IoT Computing Strategy

 Bandwidth Usage

-Consumes more bandwidth by transmitting raw data to the cloud.
+Consumes more by transmitting raw data continuously.

-Reduces bandwidth by processing data locally and sending only critical data.
+Reduces bandwidth by processing locally.

 Scalability

-Highly scalable with virtually unlimited resources.
+Highly scalable with minimal infrastructure changes

 Use Cases